Useful Tips for European Travel

 - Mapping Application: Using a mapping system is a definite must, paper maps are out of date as soon as they are published.
 You will find in certain countries that streets will turn from one way to two way, and then back again.
 Using an up to date mapping system can save a lot of headaches.

 - Public Transportation: It is usually very good in Europe.
 In Paris for example, the French Rail system is excellent and inter-connects with the Paris Metro System at various stations.
 In many European countries, the major airports are located above a Rail Station.
+Remember, it’s best to wait until everyone’s off the train before stepping onto it.

 - European Airlines: Use less expensive European Airlines versus flying with US Airlines - There are a number of low cost European Airlines, ie; Easyjet, Ryanair, Flybe, Thomas Cook, TUI Airways, Wizz Air and TAP Portugal.
 To do this effectively, pick a major European city hub as your “entry/exit portal” and then connect from there to the cities you want to visit by either low cost European Airlines or by Rail.
 Watch out for hidden costs in baggage fees, etc.

 - Dining: Europeans typically eat dinner later than Americans - eating dinner at 8 or 9PM is common.
 Many restaurants close down and are not even open prior to the late dining hour (7:30PM generally).
 When traveling with kids prepare for this and settle for less formal dinner earlier in the evening or make sure the kids have napped and don’t get over hungry if you plan a late meal out.
+If you really are in a hurry, inform your waiter when they come to take your drinks order that you have to be out by a certain time, and ask for the bill at the same time as you place your food order to avoid a lengthy wait when you’re done.

 - Tipping: It is not very common to tip in Europe.
 In the more touristy areas waiters and waitresses may expect it.
 However, typically, they earn a regular wage and aren’t expecting it.
 They will come to your table with the credit card machine and enter the amount on the bill.
 If they seem to wait for you to say how much then they are expecting a tip.
 About 10% is reasonable in this case.
 Of course, you can always leave some if you had a fantastic experience.
 Let the waiter know before he enters the amount on the credit card machine - however check your bill first, because if your group is large, or your bill is large, sometimes the tip is already included in your bill.